In-Joy

-In-Joy is a Danish boyband that took part in the third season of the Danish X Factor in 2010.
+In-Joy was a Danish boyband that took part in the third season of the Danish X Factor in 2010.
 The four-member band was made of Esbjørn Nordby Birch (as Essi), Jannick Ricky Fritze, Kevin Sparwath Nielsen and Nabil Moujahid (older brother of the singer Basim), himself an earlier successful X Factor contestant and performer even after the competition.